SolgaMaior/graphflix-movie_and_actor-recommender/README.md

-0.6` — director overlap counts for more than actor overlap here (a 1.5x weight), reflecting a judgment call that sharing a director is a stronger signal of similar style/tone than sharing a cast member. `distance: 2` is a hardcoded label marking this as a 2-hop-style recommendation strategy, likely for combining with results from other strategies (e.g. the 3-hop user traversal below) in a blended results view.
+0.6` — director overlap counts for more than actor overlap here (a 1.5x weight), reflecting a judgment call that sharing a director is a stronger signal of similar style/tone than sharing a cast member. `distance: 2` is a hardcoded label marking this candidate as reachable within two relationship hops (Movie → Actor/Director → Movie), useful if the application merges recommendations from multiple strategies in a blended results view.

 ---